lupyuen/pinetime-rust-mynewt/rust/app/src/micropython.md

     }
 ```

-This is the __Main Event Loop__ for Mynewt.
+This is the __Event Loop__ for Mynewt.
 It's critical because any Bluetooth LE packets received will be treated as Mynewt Events and will be handled in this loop.

 _So does Bluetooth LE work?_